-George was born July 26, 1872 in London, relocated to Montreal, Canada in 1894 and lived briefly in Cleveland, Ohio.
+George was born July 26, 1872, in London, relocated to Montreal, Canada in 1894, and lived briefly in Cleveland, Ohio.
 On November 17, 1906, the Foreign Mission Board of the Southern Baptist Convention appointed him the first medical missionary to Africa.

 The Foreign Mission Board of the Southern Baptist Convention has provided to begin medical work in Nigeria.
-The newly-married couple settled into the house Rev. C. E. Smith had built twenty five earlier (near the present Antioch Baptist Church).
+The newly married couple settled into the house Rev. C. E. Smith had built twenty-five earlier (near the present Antioch Baptist Church).

 When the government Rest House and the post office across the road from the hospital were to be relocated, the Baptist Mission applied for the present site of almost forty (40) acres.
 The young women of the WMU of Virginia, Mrs. Green’s home state provided the first funds for permanent buildings in 1917.

 A special campaign of the Southern Baptist Convention in 1919 contributed additional funds.
 In 1921 the Executive Committee of the Baptist Mission approved the plans for proposed buildings.
-The conerstone was laid in December of that year.
+The cornerstone was laid in December of that year.

-Dr E. G. Maclean, a dentist who has moved from Iwo to Ogbomoso to supervise the construction of the buildings for the Baptist College and Seminary, also supervised the beginning of the construction of the new hospital buildings.
-In 1922, Rev H. P McCormick came to finish the construction.
+Dr. E. G. Maclean, a dentist who has moved from Iwo to Ogbomoso to supervise the construction of the buildings for the Baptist College and Seminary, also supervised the beginning of the construction of the new hospital buildings.
+In 1922, Rev H. P. McCormick came to finish the construction.

-Dr Geoge Green married Lydia Barnes Williams on January 9, 1907 and together they spent 37 years in Nigeria.
+Dr. Geoge Green married Lydia Barnes Williams on January 9, 1907, and together they spent 37 years in Nigeria.
 Dr George Green was installed Ba’asegun of Ògbómòsó and died in 1962 at the age of 90.

-In memory of Dr. George Green, the Ba’asegun Of Ogbomoso and his wife, George Green Baptist college, Ogbomoso was inaugurated on Wednesday 6th October, 2004.
+In memory of Dr George Green, the Ba’asegun Of Ogbomoso, and his wife, George Green Baptist College, Ogbomoso was inaugurated on Wednesday 6th October 2004.

-On the 7th October 2004, teaching commenced with sixty – three (63) Pioneer students and 10 (ten) Pioneer tutors under the leadership of Mr. David A. Oladunni (now of a blessed memory) the 1st Principal.
+On the 7th of October 2004, teaching commenced with sixty – three (63) Pioneer students and 10 (ten) Pioneer tutors under the leadership of Mr. David A. Oladunni (now of blessed memory) the 1st Principal.

-Copyright © 2020 by My Woven Words: No part of this published blogpost and all of its contents may be reproduced, on another platform or webpage without a prior permission from My Woven Words except in the case of brief quotations cited to reference the source of the blogpost and all its content and certain other uses permitted by copyright law.
+Copyright © 2020 by My Woven Words: No part of this published blog post and all of its contents may be reproduced, on another platform or webpage without prior permission from My Woven Words except in the case of brief quotations cited to reference the source of the blog post and all its content and certain other uses permitted by copyright law.